 How big is experimental archaeology worldwide?
 And what about archaeological open-air museums?
-With these thoughts in mind, we developed a project to make an inventory as well as making it publicly available.
-This is information for the seriously interested.
+With these thoughts in mind, I developed an inventory and made it publicly available.

-The other thing we developed for the interested professional or layperson was a listing of all archaeological open-air museums we could find, each of them described in English.
+The other thing I developed for the interested professional or layperson is a listing of all archaeological open-air museums we could find, each of them described in English.
 A very small selection was published by EXARC / Pfahlbaumuseum in 2002, a much larger listing (based on our work) was published in 2009 as part of the liveARCH EU project by Parco Montale.
-Following on this we keep the listing updated with new museums appearing every month.
+Following on this I keep the listing updated with new museums appearing every month.

 Both the bibliography and the list of venues were published on a dedicated website called Public Archaeology.
 In 2011 I shared the right of using these data with EXARC and launched it under the name www.openarchaeology.info.
 EXARC added a calendar of professional as well as public events.
 With help of OpenArch, they updated the database and search engine and secured its existence.